- Notifications

 @article{tejero-cantero2020sbi, doi = {10.21105/joss.02505}, url = {https://doi.org/10.21105/joss.02505}, year = {2020}, publisher = {The Open Journal}, volume = {5}, number = {52}, pages = {2505}, author = {Alvaro Tejero-Cantero and Jan Boelts and Michael Deistler and Jan-Matthis Lueckmann and Conor Durkan and Pedro J. Gonçalves and David S. Greenberg and Jakob H. Macke}, title = {sbi: A toolkit for simulation-based inference}, journal = {Journal of Open Source Software}}

-are citable viaZenodo, where we create a new DOI for everyrelease.
+are also citable viaZenodo, where we generate a new software DOI foreach release.

 About